Saturday Night (2024), Gabriel LaBelle, Sony Pictures Entertainment

 Bill Murray, Annie Potts, Sigourney Weaver, Marlon Kazadi, Sydney Mae Diaz, Logan Kim, Dan Aykroyd, Bokeem Woodbine, Ernie Hudson, Oliver Cooper and Celeste O’Connor also star.

-I’ve never been scared of clowns and since I also haven’t watched the 1990 TV movie of King’s book, I thought the above trailer would get me to the place where clowns become, you know, scary.
-However, as well made as this trailer is, I honestly didn’t jump once.
+First, a confession, I’ve never been scared of clowns, and since I also haven’t watched the 1990 TV movie of King’s book, I thought the above trailer would get me to the place where clowns become, you know, terrifying.
+However, as well-made as this trailer is, I honestly didn’t jump once.
 I just don’t think clowns scare me.
 They’re too colourful and synonymous with fun in my mind.

-I think I’m going to have to watch this movie just to know, for sure precisely where I stand with clowns.
-As someone who usually avoids horror for the sake of peaceful sleep, I’ll watch IT as early as possible in the day, just so that by night time, I’d have forgotten all about it.
-Sounds like a great plan to me, I know you agree.
+I think I’m going to have to watch this movie just to know for sure precisely where I stand with clowns.
+As someone who usually avoids horror for the sake of peaceful sleep, I’ll watch IT as early as possible in the day, just so that by nighttime, I’d have forgotten all about it.
+Sounds like a great plan, right?

 Bill Skarsgård, Finn Wolfhard, Javier Botet, Nicholas Hamilton, Jaeden Lieberher and Megan Charpentier star while Andrés Muschietti directs.